Conservatives for Clean Energy Georgia Mission Statement

 Steve Butler has established himself as a key player in both legislative and electoral politics in Georgia.
 Butler has demonstrated the ability to produce results in several capacities, including External Affairs Specialist for Georgia Department of Education, Government Affairs Director for Grady Memorial Hospital, Southeastern Director of Government Affairs for DaVita and Chief of Staff for the Chairman of Fulton County.
-Since 2004 he has been the CEO of Connect Public Relations (CPR), which is a full-service public relations firm in the areas of government affairs, public affairs, and media consulting and policy development.
-Butler represented Grady Health System during their historic turnaround from 2009 to 2011.
-Butler’s efforts to pass the provider fee, trauma-care legislation, created a new Upper Payment Limit category for increased federal funding and expanded county funding that increased Grady’s bottom line by over $60 million in a three-year period.
-In 2010, Grady was “in the black” for the first time in many years due to the efforts of Connect Public Relations and the entire Grady team.
+Since 2004 he has served as president of Connect Public Relations (CPR).
+CPR is a full-service public relations firm in the areas of government affairs, public affairs, media consulting and policy development.
+CPR has extensive experience in healthcare, education, energy and local government issues.

 Theresa Garcia Robertson | State Director

 Theresa Garcia Robertson is a native Georgian with a strong Conservative background as a consultant, writer, and speaker.
 She has worked with and for candidates and elected officials for over a decade, with campaign volunteer experience spanning twenty years.
 She managed former State Senator Josh McKoon’s first campaign and served five years as a regional Field Representative for Congressman Lynn Westmoreland.
 She has also worked for the Georgia Department of Economic Development as the Region 8 Project Manager under Commissioner Chris Carr.
 Theresa served three years as the Executive Director of the Steeplechase at Callaway Gardens Presented by Southern Living.